Intrinsic Mirror Symmetry: Preliminaries and review

 Further, $h:=\Sigma(f)$ now determines a tropical map to $\Sigma(X)$.
-The corresponding type $\tau=(G,\bsigma,{\bf u})$ satisfies, for each oriented edge $E$ corresponding to a node $q$, ${\bf u}(E)=u_q$, the contact order of the node, see \cite{ACGS17}, \S2.3.5,(iii), and for each leg $L$ corresponding to a marked or punctured point $x$, ${\bf u}(L)=u_x$ as defined in \eqref{eq:ux def}.
+The corresponding type $\tau=(G,\bsigma,{\bf u})$ satisfies the following.
+We have ${\bf u}(E)=u_q$ for each oriented edge $E$ corresponding to a node $q$, where $u_q$ is the contact order of the node, see \cite{ACGS17}, \S2.3.5,(iii).
+We have ${\bf u}(L)=u_x$ for each leg $L$ corresponding to a marked or punctured point $x$, where $u_x$ is the contact order of the point $x$ as defined in \eqref{eq:ux def}.

-It follows from \cite{ACGS18}, Prop.~2.21, that for $L\in L(G)$ with adjacent vertex $v\in V(G)$ giving $\omega_L,\omega_v\in \Gamma(G,\ell)$, we have
+It follows from \cite{ACGS18}, Prop.~2.23, that for $L\in L(G)$ with adjacent vertex $v\in V(G)$ giving $\omega_L,\omega_v\in \Gamma(G,\ell)$, we have

-If $\scrM$ carries the basic log structure, then this family of tropical maps is universal, see \cite{ACGS18}, \S2.4.
+If $\scrM$ carries the basic log structure, then this family of tropical maps is universal, see \cite{ACGS18}, \S2.3.
 However, we may often deal with families that are not universal in this paper.